Singer-songwriter

 A singer-songwriter is a musician who writes, composes, and performs their own musical material, including lyrics and melodies.
-In the United States, the category is built on the folk-acoustic tradition, although this role has transmuted through different eras of popular music.
-Singer-songwriters often provide the sole accompaniment to an entire composition or song, typically using a guitar or piano.
-In the early 21st century, digital production tools such as GarageBand began to be used by singer-songwriters to compose their music.
+In the United States, the category is built on the folk-acoustic tradition with a guitar, although this role has transmuted through different eras of popular music.
+Traditionally, these musicians would write and sing songs personal to them.
+Singer-songwriters often provide the sole musical accompaniment to an entire song.
+The piano is also an instrument of choice.

-Definition and usage
+Biography

-The label "singer-songwriter" (or "song-writer/singer") is used by record labels and critics to define popular-music artists who write and perform their own material, which is often self-accompanied - generally on acoustic guitar or piano.
+The label "singer-songwriter" (or "song-writer/singer") is used by record labels and critics to define popular music artists who write and perform their own material, which is often self-accompanied – generally on acoustic guitar or piano.

 Such an artist performs the roles of composer, lyricist, vocalist, sometimes instrumentalist, and often self-manager.
 According to AllMusic, singer-songwriters' lyrics are often personal but veiled by elaborate metaphors and vague imagery, and their creative concern is to place emphasis on the song rather than on their performance of it.
 Most records by such artists have a similarly straightforward and spare sound that places emphasis on the song itself.